-Under Chapter 138 and the Missouri Constitution, Article X, Section 14, the State Tax Commission must equalize the aggregate valuation as between counties of certain "subclasses" of real and tangible personal property.
+Under Sections 138.390 and 138.400, the State Tax Commission must equalize the aggregate valuation as between counties of certain "subclasses" of real and tangible personal property.

-(5) Miscellaneous Functions
+(6) Miscellaneous Functions

 Pursuant to Section 53.255, the Commission certifies assessors who have completed a course of study concerning the assessment of ad valorem property taxes.
 Each assessor must complete a course of study approved by the Commission as a qualification for commencing or continuing in office.